Water is an integral part of the life of all organisms. However, everyone has different requirements in this regard.

 Not enough water

-This can be caused by planting too late or by a prolonged transplant shock.
+This can be caused by planting too late or a prolonged transplant shock.
 If you planted a magnolia in late spring or early summer, it may not grow enough roots for the summer heat.

 As a result, the magnolia will suffer from a lack of water.
 Symptoms of this will be dropping leaves.
-If the sun was strong at this time, the leaves may turn brown around the edges.
+If the sun was intense at this time, the leaves may turn brown around the edges.

 To avoid this, only plant or transplant magnolia in early spring.
 When replanting, take care not to damage the root system.